-As much of the country goes into an extreme lockdown during the Coronavirus outbreak, the economy comes to a screeching halt, and social distancing is becoming not just a suggestion but a requirement, and it’s not abnormal to begin to panic.
+As much of the country goes into an extreme lockdown during the Coronavirus outbreak, the economy comes to a screeching halt, and social distancing is becoming not just a suggestion but a requirement, it’s natural to panic.

-Of course, it’s easier said than done, but if there’s any peace of mind in knowing that around 44 million Americans are also in this same position of carrying about $1.7 trillion in student loan debt…and many of which are facing the same dilemma of reconfiguring their plans to make sure they don’t default…we hope that you can find it.
+Around 45 million Americans are carrying about $1.5 trillion in student loan debt; many of which are facing the same dilemma of reconfiguring their plans to make sure they don’t default.

-We’re all in this together, and panic only leads to more stress and weakened immune systems in a time that we desperately need them to be working for us.
+We’re all in this together, and panic only leads to more stress and weakened immune systems in a time when we desperately need them to be working for us.

 So if you’re feeling yourself in a similar panic, here’s how you can make a plan to avoid defaulting on your loans during the Coronavirus outbreak.

 How to adjust your federal student loan repayment plans during the Coronavirus outbreak

 One of the worst ripple effects the Coronavirus has caused is a series of layoffs due to the inability to open storefronts, as well as the tightening of budgets because of the economy drop.

 Several other factors are also causing businesses to have to make such hard decisions.